Electronics and semiconductor manufacturing industry in India: Government initiatives

 The National Institution for Transforming India (NITI Aayog), a policy think-tank under the Indian central government, has suggested in a draft report that a policy be adopted to provide a tax holiday for ten years to firms investing US$1 billion or more that also create 20,000 jobs.
 The report, hinting at a policy tilt toward the Information Technology Agreement-2 (ITA -2), also suggests that India should re-strategize its defensive policies regarding Free Trade agreements (FTAs) and aggressively pursue export-oriented policies to utilize these FTAs as opportunities to obtain duty-free access to the electronics markets of its FTA partners.

+The Indian government launched Digital India futureLABS on 3 February 2024, with the aim of doing research and development in the areas of automotive, computer, communication, industrial electronics, strategic electronics, and internet of things.
+Funding will originate from the Ministry of Electronics and Information Technology's R&D budget.
+The primary organization for creating the general strategy, SOPs, and guidelines for new businesses and other private sector enterprises engaged in those fields would be the Centre for Development of Advanced Computing (C-DAC).

 Investments in the electronics sector

-The electronics sector in India attracted foreign direct investment or FDI (equity capital component only, and after excluding the amount remitted through Reserve Bank of India's NRI schemes) worth $1.636 billion between April 2000 and March 2016, which was 0.57% of the cumulative FDI equity inflow worth $288.51 billion the country received in the same period.
+Between April 2000 and March 2016, the electronics industry in India attracted $1.636 billion in foreign direct investment (FDI) (equity capital component only; this amount excludes funds remitted through the Reserve Bank of India's NRI schemes).
+This represents 0.57% of the total FDI equity inflow that the nation received during the same period, totaling $288.51 billion.